McGillBGSA/McGillBGSA.github.io/bgsaroom.md

 -	Mary-Rose Bradley-Gill: mary-rose.bradley-gill{at}mail{dot}mcgill{dot}ca
 -	Visou Ady: visou.ady{at}mcgill{dot}com

 Let us know if you have any questions!
-This is also a trial period, and we welcome any comments/suggestions/complaints about the system.
+This is also a trial period, and we welcome any comments/suggestions/complaints about the system. :smiley: